omniauth/omniauth_openid_connect/README.md

   **NOTE**: if you use this gem with Devise you should use `:openid_connect` name, or Devise would route to 'users/auth/:provider' rather than 'users/auth/openid_connect'

+  * `response_type` tells the authorization server which grant type the application wants to use, currently, only `:code` (Authorization Code grant) and `:id_token` (Implicit grant) are valid.
-  * Although `response_type` is an available option, currently, only `:code` is valid.
-There are plans to bring in implicit flow and hybrid flow at some point, but it hasn't come up yet for me.
+  There are plans to bring in hybrid flow at some point, but it hasn't come up yet for us.
   Those flows aren't best practive for server side web apps anyway and are designed more for native/mobile apps.
   * If you want to pass `state` paramete by yourself.
-You can set Proc Object.
-  e.g. `state: Proc.new { SecureRandom.hex(32) }`
+You can set Proc Object. e.g. `state: Proc.new { SecureRandom.hex(32) }`
   * `nonce` is optional.
 If don't want to pass "nonce" parameter to provider, You should specify `false` to `send_nonce` option. (default true)